 13. Drop the night feed, and offer water

 If your baby is three months or more and a healthy weight try to drop the night time feed by offering water at night.
 When you start doing this you may need to offer the minimal feed to get your baby to sleep until 7 am.
 Then gradually change to just water.

 When your baby has been sleeping through the night and unexpectedly wakes up …

 - Go to their room, keep the light subdued and talk to them gently to let them know you are there.
 If they keep crying they may benefit from some gentle rhythmic patting

-- If the baby is crying loudly, you may need to check their nappy and offer them a bottle of water.
-(If you offer a feed the baby may start to expect a feed if it cried in the night now and start to wake regularly)
+- When your baby is crying loudly, you may need to check their nappy and offer them a bottle of water.
+(If you offer a feed the baby may start to expect a feed and start to wake regularly)

-- If the baby has a raised temperature or you think they may be in pain, and they are older than 3 months, you may consider giving them Paracetamol or Nurofen for babies, or an elixir of paracetamol and anti-histamine (such as Medised) if they have a cold or cough.
+- If the baby has a raised temperature or you think they may be in pain, they may need a pain-killer.
+Babies older than 3 months, may have Paracetamol or Nurofen for babies.
+Or an elixir of paracetamol and anti-histamine (such as Medised) if they have a cold or cough.
 (My babies often settled and stopped crying the moment they tasted the medicine!
 Possibly a placebo effect, but in the middle of the night I was happy that it worked for me!)